judering/judering.github.io/live/index.md

 ---
 # PERFORMANCES (by piece):

+## The Sylph (2017) - one of the Ring Lieder collection.
+- Michelle O'Rourke - Hugh Lane Gallery, 4th June 2023

 ## Swept Through the Floods (2023) - written for Larissa O'Grady
 - NMD 2023, NMDX performance showcase, 23rd April, 2023